 Despite certain inconsistencies, Trump has displayed more constancy in fighting Islamic radicalism than his predecessors.
 The most important one, I hold, associating the terrorism carried out by Muslims to their religion: Islamic extremism.
 He has imposed a line of new sanctions on an Iranian-backed terror organization, Hezbollah, and its top allies in the Hamas movement operating in the Gaza Strip, as well as the Islamic Liwaa al-Thawra, which assassinated Egyptian General Adel Ragai in 2016, and the Hasm Islamists, who killed other Egyptian national security figures.
 Trump has also taken on some nongovernmental organizations that have at least indirectly aided Islamic terrorists, such as his decision to withhold $65 million of a planned $125 million funding installment to UN Relief and Works Agency for Palestine, specifically $45 million pledged to the UN Agency for Palestinian Refugees (UNRWA).
 The Saudi-backed Hamas has been carrying out military training for UNRWA UNRWA children: they are given “machine guns and schooled for war, while top Hamas officials on site encourage jihad, and lecture on the importance of taking back their villages — by force of arms.”

 The truth of the matter is that persuading the public that atrocities carried out by Muslims are spontaneous and not contrived from Islamic texts has only aided, as the mainstream media, most politicians, and many churchmen argue, Islamists in their collective crusade to achieve a sharia-based global community.
 As Ayaan Hirsi Ali explained, “The West is ‘obsessed’ with terror and this makes it blind to the broader threat of the dawa, ‘Islamic proselytizing:’ the ideology behind the terror attacks.”
-We can only hope that Trump and our allies can eradicate the Islamic threat by getting to the root of the problem, but we have to do our part, too!
+Tackling Islamic jihad will not be one by killing off terrorists, but by getting to the root of the problem: Islam, i.e., the religious tenet of Allah and his terrorist Prophet Muhammad.